Zixuan-Qiao/Techno_Keyboard/README.md

 ## Workflow
 **setup**

-Automatically calibrate each phototransistor in **real-time** according to the current state of the environment.
+Automatically calibrates each phototransistor in **real-time** according to the current state of the environment.
 The onboard LED will light up to indicate such process.

 **loop**

-1. check the state of each phototransistor and generate the combination; turn on LEDs that are associated with covered phototransistors.
+1. check the state of each phototransistor and generate the combination with **bit manipulation**; turn on LEDs that are associated with covered phototransistors
-2. calculate the frequency based on the combination.
+2. calculate the frequency based on the combination
-3. sound the piezo with the frequency.
+3. sound the piezo with the frequency

 ## Schematic
 <img width="500" alt="schematic" src="https://github.com/Zixuan-Qiao/Techno_Keyboard/assets/102449059/4f8c8cfe-6bf3-434e-8421-f424c1b7966c">